 #6 Stretching Strap

-If your body is very tight, I recommend checking out this stretching strap by Zin Health.
+If your body is very tight, I recommend checking out this multi-loop stretching strap.
 This strap has loops so that you can gradually deepen your stretches by advancing your grip to the next loop.

 Did you enjoy our yoga props post?
 We hope that you found a lot of these tips and recommendations helpful.